callumrollo/callumrollo.github.io/content/pages/about.md

 2020 [Glider Observations of the Northwestern Iberian Margin During an Exceptional Summer Upwelling Season](https://doi.org/10.1029/2019JC015804)

+My [ORCID](https://orcid.org/0000-0002-5134-7886) profile is usually more up to date.

-To request a copy of any publications, please email me
+To request a copy of any publications, please email me.

 ### Career
 **2017- present** Postgraduate Researcher UEA